A248/DazzleConf/docs/Overview.md

 * Maps work similarly to collections.
 They detect the generic arguments for the key and the value, get a serializer for each type, and rely on the serializers as dependencies.
 * Configuration interfaces annotated with @SubSection.
 These are loaded like the rest of the configuration interface, and they automatically inherit liaisons from the parent configuration.

-Changes from version 1.x: Maps are no longer supported in the default liaisons.
+TODO: In version 2, maps are not yet supported in the default liaisons.

 ## Skipped Methods